My alder mural commission at Herban Wellness, January 2025

-A decade later, I pursued a B.A. in Interdisciplinary Visual Art at the University of Washington, where I explored sculpture, pastel, mixed media, printmaking, and oil painting—skills that proved invaluable when I joined a studio art program in Rome.
+A decade later, I pursued a B.A. in Interdisciplinary Visual Art at the University of Washington, where I explored sculpture, pastel, mixed media, printmaking, and oil painting.
+These skills were put to good use when I got accepted into a studio art program in Rome, Italy, during my senior year.

-In 2020, shortly after lockdown, I was diagnosed with breast cancer.
-Between chemotherapy sessions, I sketched, wove, block-printed, and painted.
+IIn 2020, shortly after lockdown, I was diagnosed with breast cancer.
+Between chemotherapy sessions, I sketched, wove, block printed, and painted.
 Creating art, supported by the love of my family and community, became a lifeline on my journey back to health.

 These days, when I paint, I reach for red, the color of my strong Serizawa bloodline.
 I also gravitate toward green, which dominates the Pacific Northwest landscape.